 Believe me, doing personal research will quickly spread the word in the industry that you are a proactive, intelligent and motivated individual.
 There is no end to the advantages you could gain from these interactions.
 The worst that can happen is that you gain a better reputation and the best thing is that you could stumble upon other board opportunities.

 Some people worry about doing this level of research, afraid that they will be seen as abusing the application process or that people will be talking about them.
 This a valid concern – you certainly do not want to be seen to be unfairly influencing the appointment decision.
 However, this can be overcome if you approach those you speak with, with a clear desire to inform yourself about the role/organisation rather than seeking to influence the decision-making process.
 If you are genuine about this, you will be overwhelmed with support.
 Furthermore, getting people to talk about you is a positive during the board application process.
-You want to be front of mind, as it gives you an advantage during the shortlisting and interview stages and will make you a known quantity and less of a perceived risk to the Chair.
+You want to be in front of mind, as it gives you an advantage during the shortlisting and interview stages and will make you a known quantity and less of a perceived risk to the Chair.

 Want to separate yourself from your competitors?
 Getting into interviews but not getting appointed?
 Not getting past the paper application stage?
 Of all the information I can offer you, this is the most important.
 Taking my advice here will almost inevitably separate you from your competitors and dramatically increase the chances of your appointment.
 No matter what the organisation is that you are pitching for, it is all about ‘In-Person’ Research.

 Of course, there is no silver bullet when it comes to gaining a board appointment, so you need to do everything you can to separate yourself from your competitors.
-Proper Online and In-Person Research goes a long way to doing this.
+Proper Online and In-Person Research goes a long way to do this.
 Not least of which, I can almost guarantee that your competitors will not go to this level of effort.

 Learning how to complete thorough online research and apply the findings is just one of the training module included in our Executive Membership package.
-Members complete individual training modules when and where it suites them.
+Members complete individual training modules when and where it suits them.

 About the Author